 You can edit the cluster in two ways.
 Under the Visualization tab, click the down arrow beside the Cluster, and select the Edit Cluster option from the menu.

-Clicking the Edit clusters option will open the following window.
-Use this window to change as per your requirement
+Clicking the Edit clusters option opens the following window.
+Use this window to change as per your requirement.

 Let me change the default three to six

 Now you can see, it has generated six different clusters

 Delete Power BI Clusters

 Please select the Cluster that you want to delete.
 Next, right-click on it and select Delete option from the context menu.

 Create Manual Clusters

-This is the same as the first example but this time we are changing the Number of Clusters value from Auto to 5.
+It is the same as the first example, but this time we are changing the Number of Clusters value from Auto to 5.

 And you can see the 5 clusters.